 Charcoal is not discriminative; it can remove good and bad from our body.
 So while it may remove “toxins” it can interfere with medication absorption and potentially remove beneficial nutrients.
 Take any medication several hours away from charcoal infused juices.
 The detox and health claims made by juice companies have yet to be verified by scientific studies, so don’t rely on it as a fast-track to improved health.

 Other side effects can be spooky looking black stools, as well as a lighter wallet.
 I found the juices selling for $9.00; a costly purchase for something that has no evidence to support its claims.

 I tried the black lemonade by Pressed Juices which was infused with cayenne pepper.
 While I loved the fact it was low in sugar with only 2.4g in the bottle (juices often contain around 20g of sugar or more) it was less lemonade and more lemon flavoured water.
 For something that has no confirmed benefits, it was an expense I could do without.

-Ever one to love a new food trend, I enjoyed trying it; I rely on it as a health fix given lack of evidence to support it’s supposed health claims mean I wouldn’t be relying on it as a health fix.
+Ever one to love a new food trend, I enjoyed trying it; I rely on it as a health fix given lack of evidence to support it’s supposed health claims.
+I’m also concerned that the charcoal would prevent other nutrients being absorbed.

 What do you think?
 Do you love it, or think it’s just a hyped up marketing ploy?